NBiva/NBiva/README.md

 <h1 align="center">Hi 👋, I'm Nusrat Alam Biva</h1>
 <h3 align="center">"From student to system architect" my learning log</h3>

-- 🌱 I’m currently learning **CSE**

-- 💬 Ask me about **🎓 CSE student | 🗄️ Database enthusiast | 🛠️ Learning to build systems that empower Hi, I'm Nusrat Alam Biva—currently exploring the world of Computer Science with curiosity and care.
+ ** I'm Nusrat Alam Biva—currently exploring the world of Computer Science with curiosity and care.
 I love designing clean schemas, solving logic puzzles, and turning technical ideas into real-world impact.
 My GitHub is a reflection of my learning journey—from foundational concepts to architectural thinking. 📚 Studying CSE 🧠 Strong in database design & normalization 🌱 Passionate about learning, building, and evolving 🤝 Open to collaboration on meaningful projects**

+- 🌱 I’m currently learning **CSE**
 - 📫 How to reach me **biva.nusrat@gmail.com**

 <h3 align="left">Connect with me:</h3>